The Labor Force Participation Rate, Explained

 - An increase in educational attainment, which implies that people are spending more time in school and starting their careers later in life

 The state of the economy can also affect the LFP rate.
-For instance, the pandemic initially caused it to decline.
-In February 2020, the LFP rate was 63.4%.
-By April, it had dropped to 60.2%, and rose after that, reaching 61.5% in June.
+For instance, the COVID-19 pandemic initially caused it to decline.
+In February 2020, the LFP rate was 63.3%.
+By April that year, it had dropped to 60.1%, and rose after that.

 In the few years prior to the pandemic, however, the overall labor force participation rate had been increasing.
 The U.S. was experiencing strong labor market conditions during that period, as discussed in the Federal Reserve’s Monetary Policy Report from February 2020.
-(The unemployment rate also hit lows not seen in 50 years.)
+(During the pandemic, the unemployment rate also hit lows not seen in 50 years.)

 The Monetary Policy Report also noted that the labor force participation rate for “prime age” adults, those who are 25-54 years old, had been rising in recent years.
 The LFP rate for this group gives a look at trends that are less sensitive to demographic effects because retirement age adults aren’t included.

-Labor Force Participation Rate for Prime Age Adults Trended Up before Pandemic
+Labor Force Participation Rate for Prime Age Adults Trended Up before the COVID-19 Pandemic

 The Effect of the LFP Rate on the Economy